 January 15, 2018 Extended to February 15, 2018

 Thanks to the generous support of Chevron Corporation, the Department of State, and the U.S. Embassy in Buenos Aires

 Eligibility and Themes: Higher education institutions in the United States and Argentina —that increase student mobility in fields of Economic Development and STEM (Science, Technology, Engineering, and Mathematics) and economic development, with a special emphasis on energy, geosciences, and national resource management—are eligible to compete.

 Application Period: November 16, 2017 – March 15, 2018

-Click below to access the Application Form or to send us your questions on the grant competitions.
+Click below to begin the application process or to send us your questions on the grant competitions.